 AIL has responded to the crisis in education by providing education to poor urban and rural Afghans, especially women and children.
 AIL reaches these people through its community based Learning Centers and through schools but access to written learning materials is limited.
 Most available texts are from foreign sources and do not address the educational needs of Afghans, while other relevant books are not being produced in sufficient quantities.

 The value of books to expand the mind and learning is clear.
-Reading helps people receive information, understand other people's perspectives and cultures, to write and think better, and to see a world outside of the one in which they live.
-At least 25,000 women and children each year will benefit from reading these books.
+Reading helps people gain knowledge, understand other people's perspectives and cultures, to write and think better and to see a world outside of the one in which they live.
+At least 28,000 women and children at centers each year will benefit from reading these books.